 Are Playa Blanca holidays worth it?

 Absolutely.
-Playa Blanca is one of the best places to stay in Lanzarote if you want beautiful beaches, a stylish marina, proper Canarian food and a relaxed-but-lively atmosphere.
+Playa Blanca is one of the best places to stay in Lanzarote if you want beautiful beaches, a stylish marina, proper Canarian cuisine and a relaxed yet lively atmosphere.
 It’s ideal for families, couples and anyone who wants warm weather, safe swimming and easy access to the island’s top spots - including Timanfaya National Park and Papagayo’s famous coves.

 What's the best beach to visit on your holidays to Playa Blanca?

-The resort’s main beach, Playa Dorada, is a favourite - soft golden sand, gently lapping water and sunloungers galore.
+• Playa Dorada - this is the resort’s main beach and a total favourite for a reason - think soft golden sand, gently lapping water and sunloungers galore.

-Nearby Playa Flamingo is another gem, especially for little ones thanks to its sheltered bay.
-And if you fancy something extra special, Papagayo’s coves are just a short trip away - turquoise water, natural dunes, and some of the most photogenic beaches in the Canaries.
+• Papagayo Coves - if you fancy something extra special, these are just a short trip away for turquoise water, natural dunes, and the most photogenic views in the Canaries.

 What’s the food like in Playa Blanca?